Would you look at that?

 “Brad Pitt workout plan.” and “What’s Cristiano Ronaldo’s diet like?”

-I quickly found out that there was no shortage of survivorship biases in the online media.
+I quickly found out that there was no shortage of the survivorship bias in the online media.
 Of course, I didn’t realize that at the time.
-I diligently followed whatever diet plan or training program I could get my hands on.
-And I would stick with it for a good two or three weeks before giving up.
+I diligently followed whatever diet plan or training program I could get my hands on for up to two or three weeks before giving up.

 Survivorship bias refers to our tendency to only focus on the success stories, or the winners in a particular area.
-And in the case of fitness, with a specific diet or training plan.
-We try to emulate them and learn from them while completely ignoring the countless people who didn’t succeed.
+In the case of fitness, it typically relates to a diet or training plan.
+We try to emulate the success of others and learn from them while completely ignoring the countless people who couldn't succeed.

 The internet is littered with these videos and news articles everywhere: